-That means that all rules that make up the post adjustment system form part of the UNESCO Staff Regulations, and UNESCO officials may demand compliance with them.
+And Staff Regulation 301.122 requires that the application and amendment of the Staff Regulations and the Staff Rules be "in conformity with the relevant decisions of the International Civil Service Commission".
+That means that all rules that make up the post adjustment system form part of the FAO Staff Regulations, and FAO officials may demand compliance with them.
 They include Article 11 of the Commission's Statute, which confers authority on it with regard to the post adjustment system; the internal rules of the Commission, which lay down the procedures it must follow; and all rules and methods for determining indices, classes and multipliers, which are to be found in the "Guidelines for the determination of post adjustment classification" of 5 May 1982 issued by the Commission's secretariat and the "Post Adjustment Manual" published on 26 May 1983.

-The complainants believe that they are entitled under the terms of their appointment to a post adjustment allowance of which the yearly amount depends on the multiplier and the index.
+The complainants believe that they are entitled under the terms of their appointment to a post adjustment allowance of which the yearly amount depends on the index and the multiplier.
 For the decision on post adjustment to be lawful both the index for the duty station and its class must have been lawfully determined.
-The index is not at issue: the dispute turns on the determination of the class of the complainants' duty station - and the multiplier - which they believe to be wrong, for three reasons.
+The index is not at issue: the dispute turns on the determination of the class of the complainants' duty station - and the multiplier - which they believe to be wrong, for four reasons.

-(1) Their first plea is that in deciding on 12 December 1984 to block New York at class 11 the Chairman of the Commission misread the Commission's authority, a mistake of law that the Commission also committed in March 1985 in upholding that decision: it was mistaken in believing it was bound by what the Assembly said in resolution 39/27 on a matter in which it had full competence to take decisions of its own.
+- (1) There is a formal flaw in the decision conveyed on 12 December 1984 by the Chairman of the Commission in that the requirement in the Rules of Procedure of the holding of a special session in such circumstances had been overlooked. - (2) In deciding to block New York at class 11 the Chairman of the Commission misread the Commission's authority, a mistake of law that the Commission also committed in March 1985 in upholding that decision: it was mistaken in believing it was bound by what the Assembly said in resolution 39/27 on a matter in which it had full competence to take decisions of its own.
 What led it to change its mind suddenly on a matter it had had under review for years was a wish to win back the Assembly's trust.
-Even supposing that the Commission did have power to tamper with the class of Paris so as to reduce the margin, its decisions are exclusively its own and not the Assembly's.
+Even supposing that the Commission did have power to tamper with the class of Baghdad so as to reduce the margin, its decisions are exclusively its own and not the Assembly's.
 Its purpose was not to correct any error it had made, but to please the Assembly, and it rested on misconceptions of its relation in law to the Assembly and its competence.

 The complainants have a subsidiary argument: the decision rests on considerations that are extraneous to the post adjustment system and therefore amounts to abuse of process.
 The Commission may not make use of the post adjustment system save for the purposes for which it is intended.
 The procedure for classifying duty stations for the purpose of post adjustment is not intended to fix the margin.
-In accepting the Commission's Statute UNESCO and the other agencies consented to a notion of the post adjustment system which did not comprise the fixing of the margin.
+In accepting the Commission's Statute the FAO and the other agencies consented to a notion of the post adjustment system which did not comprise the fixing of the margin.
 It is immaterial whether the Assembly may alter the Commission's Statute since it did not.
 It is no defence in law to say that the Assembly's resolution of 1976 enlarged the Commission's powers to cover the fixing of the margin.